Ultimate Tomato Guide: Grow, Harvest, Cook & Preserve

 2. Modern Hybrids have also been around for many years (dating back to the 1800s), having been commercially cross-bred for specific traits like disease resistance, uniformity, smoothness, and productivity.
 The “parent” plants are other tomato varieties – sometimes even heirlooms.
 Their seed must be purchased new each year, since their seed may revert back to one of the parents when saved.

-3. Genetically Modified ("GMO's") is a term used to describe a seed that has had it's DNA changed by injecting something totally foreign into it, like fish DNA or pesticide or something equally weird.
-Sometimes it may only be thought to enhance the nutrition or something to make it 'good' for us - but in my mind a food should only be crossed with itself and anything else will never be good for us.
-(Um, I guess there's no question where I stand on the issue, is there?)
-At this point in time there are no tomatoes available that have been genetically modified (there was one, but it hasn't been available since 1997: source).
+3. Genetically Modified (“GMO’s”) is a term used to describe a seed that has had it’s DNA changed by injecting something totally foreign into it, like fish DNA (a failed experiment), pesticides or herbicides.
+Sometimes it may only be thought to enhance the nutrition or something to make it ‘good’ for us – but in my mind a food should only be crossed with itself or a compatible organism and anything else will never be good for us.
+(Um, I guess there’s no question where I stand on the issue, is there?)
+At this point in time there are no tomatoes available that have been genetically modified (there was one, but it hasn’t been available since 1997: source).

 I grow both heirloom varieties and hybrids every year, so that I have some plants for the flavor we love and others for the longevity and to make sure that if my garden is hit by blight, I won’t lose all the plants.